-Daniel Garisto is a Columbia College sophomore from Bellport, N.Y.
-He plans to major in physics and is bad at concentrating.
-He is an editorial page editor at Spectator, has been an orientation leader for the New Student Orientation Program, and has done particle physics research at Nevis Laboratories.
-Dan is fond of nighttime bike rides, opinions, and kumquats.
+Daniel Garisto is a Columbia College junior from a small town in Long Island, N.Y.
+He is majoring in physics and is bad at concentrating.
+On campus, he is the editorial page editor of the Columbia Daily Spectator, a Stressbuster, and has been a confused particle physics intern.
+Dan is fond of nighttime bike rides, opinions, and bubble physics.

 Steven Lau is a Columbia College senior, majoring in economics-mathematics.
 A San Francisco Bay Area native, Steven is the managing editor of the Columbia Daily Spectator.
 At Columbia, he has been a part of the Asian Pacific American Heritage Month planning committee and the mock trial team.
 Steven enjoys making videos, music, pancakes, and messes.

 Liam Bland is a Columbia College senior majoring in political science.
 On campus, he works for Community Impact and participates in CIRCA MUN conferences.
 Liam has been a representative for the Class of 2015’s student council and this year he looks forward to being on the other side of student government.
 In his free time, Liam maintains a One Direction fan Tumblr and attends concerts whenever he can afford a ticket.

 Josh Boggs is a School of Engineering and Applied Science senior majoring in computer science and minoring in art history.
 Josh lived in six different states, but has spent most of his time in Orlando, Fla.
 He has a fraternal twin brother.
 Several years ago, Josh was chased by a bear in the wilderness.
 On campus, Josh serves on the Engineering Student Council as vice president of communications.
 He enjoys long-distance running, East Asian cuisine, and listening to Kanye West.
 He does not enjoy bears.